JereKuusela/valheim-expand_world/README.md

 Note: Location information is a server side feature.
 For testing, use single player so that your client has also server side features available.

+Note: Each zone (64m x 64m) can only have one size.

 See the [wiki](https://valheim.fandom.com/wiki/Points_of_Interest_(POI)) for more info.

 See [examples](https://github.com/JereKuusela/valheim-expand_world/blob/main/examples_locations.md).